Stuycs-K/final-project-9-naamidt-chowdhuryf/WORKLOG.md

 ### 5/23/23

 CW - Started work on the Move class
 HW - Finished Move class, needs testing

+### 5/24/23

+CW - Fixed a couple of repo erros and merge conflicts, and then added some more methods for moves HW - Started testing with new setup; internet cut out for a while so progress was limited